News

 Lehendakari Imanol Pradales and Iberdrola España CEO Mario Ruiz-Tagle during their visit at ENLIT Europe 25

-This morning, the Lehendakari, Imanol Pradales, visited the stand of the Iberdrola Group, which includes Iberdrola España, at ENLIT Europe, the largest international fair for energy transition, opening tomorrow at BEC (Bilbao Exhibition Center).
-The event focuses on the strategic role of electrical grids.
+The Lehendakari (Basque regional president) Imanol Pradales this morning visited the stand that the Iberdrola Group, which includes Iberdrola España, has at ENLIT Europe, the largest international trade fair for the energy transition, which opens its doors tomorrow at the BEC (Bilbao Exhibition Centre) and focuses on the strategic role of electricity networks.

-During the institutional visit to the company’s stand, Iberdrola España’s CEO, Mario Ruiz-Tagle, emphasized that by investing in electrical grids, we improve safety, efficiency, and economic growth for everyone, whether small domestic customers or large industrial consumers.
+During the institutional visit to the company’s stand, Mario Ruiz-Tagle, the CEO of Iberdrola España, stressed that investing in electricity networks improves security, efficiency and economic growth for everyone, from small domestic customers to large industrial consumers.

 Mario Ruiz-Tagle